How to Order Food in Spanish: Phrases You’ll Actually Use at Restaurants

 – Excuse me, can we choose where to sit?

-Sidenote: In some countries such as Colombia or Venezuela, you might hear the expression “buenas”, without “días”, “tardes” or “noches” word, since it is a slightly informal way to greet at any time of the day.
+Note: In some countries such as Colombia or Venezuela, you might hear the expression “buenas”, without “días”, “tardes” or “noches” to end the phrase.

 Waiter, waitress English